 This species grows to a respectable size and has a relatively docile nature.
 It is a bulky gold coloured Tarantula with black femurs.
 It is often available and usually at a reasonable price.

-Other similar species that make a good alternative are the Desert Blonde (A.chalcodes), the smaller Mexican Blood Leg (A.bicoloratum) and the very attractive Costa Rican Zebra (A.seemani).
+Other similar species that make a good alternative are the smaller Mexican Blood Leg (A.bicoloratum) and the very attractive Costa Rican Zebra (A.seemani).